mariusz-schimke/GiGraph/README.md

 ##### Customizing edge placement

-Similarly to the record node case, you can specify *ports* within the HTML.
+Similarly to the record node case, you can specify *ports* within the HTML table.
 As already mentioned, the port may have an individual name that you may refer to when defining an edge (see the [edge](#edge) section).
 This way you may decide which field of the HTML table an edge tail or head is attached to.
 In the example above the field labeled 'Fred' has a port assigned, named 'port1', so it can be referred to by its name from an edge.
 See the following example that extends the code above with an edge.

 ```c#
 ...